Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 Most of the tools you'll require are already installed on Kali.
-Cheers :)
+Cheers :) If you find that you need anything else, you can use `apt-get install  <toolname>`.